Oxford High Pre-Prep/Prep

 I don’t think Oxford High Prep hangs its hat on idiosyncrasies, though mandarin from Reception through to Year 7 (the first year of senior school) is pretty unusual for such young children, and is refreshingly forward-thinking.
 Yoga has been a sweet addition to the pastoral offering.
-The school will also be launching its full #futureready programme in September, which is all about cultivating and celebrating creativity, kindness, courage, and resilience in the girls.
+The School has also recently launched its full #FutureReady programme, which is all about cultivating and celebrating creativity, kindness, courage, and resilience in the girls.
 They aim to recognise all types of strengths, not only academic achievement, and develop well-rounded pupils who are ready for the future.

 Inexpensive for a city independent school, reflecting the compact space and off-site facilities.
 Fees per term run from £3000 for Reception through £4064 for Years 5 & 6.
 Add £240 for lunch each term for R-Y4, and £287 per term for Y5&6.
 Pre-booked breakfast club is £3.50, and pre-booked afterschool care is £8.

 Given the age of the children, the majority of parents here are within easy access of the school, but there is a bus network covering 10 different Oxfordshire routes including Bicester, Goring, Lewknor and Faringdon.